joaomvsousa/hotel-booking-analysis/README.md

 ### Cancellations Analysis
 - As lead time increases, the probability of cancellation decreases.
 - 61% of group bookings end in cancellations, indicating a significant cancellation rate within this segment.

+## File Structure
+- `notebooks/hotel_data.ipynb`: Jupyter notebook containing the main script for analyzing hotel bookings.
+- `data/`: Directory containing the dataset.
+- `images/`: Directory containing charts in .png format.
+- `slides/`: Directory containing information about the presentation.
+- `README.md`: This file providing an overview of the project.

 ## Technologies Used
 This project is implemented in Python and utilizes various libraries for data analysis and visualization.
 Refer to the `requirements-dev.txt` file for the required libraries.